shuvroroy/filament-spatie-laravel-health/README.md

 ## Usage

 This package will automatically register the `HealthCheckResults`.
 You'll be able to see it when you visit your Filament admin panel.

-## Customising the heading

-You can customise the heading for the `HealthCheckResults` by publishing the configuration file and updating the `page.heading` value.

-## Customising the navigation group

-You can customise the navigation group for the `HealthCheckResults` by publishing the configuration file and updating the `page.navigation.group` value.

-## Customising the navigation label

-You can customise the navigation label for the `HealthCheckResults` by publishing the configuration file and updating the `page.navigation.label` value.

 ## Customising the navigation sorting